Carrawburgh: Roman sanctuaries

-A lidar view of Carrawburgh Roman fort.
+A lidar view from the northern side of Hadrian's Wall of Carrawburgh Roman fort and vicus.

 Directly in front of the entrance to the mithraeum the remains of an apse, well, and altar were found and named as the Shrine to the Nymphs and Genius Loci, sometimes referred to as a "nymphaeum".
 Found in 1957 and excavated in 1960, this was the least used temple at Carrawburgh.
 The Shrine may not have had a traditional building, rather it was a paved and an open air shrine.
 The altar, dedicated by M. Hispanius Modestinus c.
 AD 213, was inscribed identically on two sides, and stood on a pedestal indicating it was out in the open, and meant to be walked around.
 It is likely that this shrine was built during a period of disuse of the Mithraeum as it was located so close to the Mithraic Temple.
 The building of the second Mithraeum reused materials from the Shrine to the Nymphs and Genius Loci, but preserved the altar.
 The shrine has a destruction layer around AD 300, roughly the same time as a destruction layer at the Temple to Mithras.

 The third site was 'Coventina's Well', a centre for worship of the Romano-British goddess Coventina.
 This sanctuary, discovered by Clayton in 1876, is the source of the stream.
-The well is known for the findings of over 13,000 coins, sculptural reliefs, and altars.
+In 1879 the well was explored yielding 13,487 coins and many other objects including sculptural reliefs, and altars.
 It was built c.AD128-133, during the construction of the Vallum, in order to help control the water level of the area, it is likely after this it became associated with Coventina with the height of the cult being in the late 2nd to early 3rd centuries when the Batavians were stationed at the fort.
 No remains of the nymphaeum or well are now visible.